nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 4. The system should respond to user commands within 15 seconds.
 5. The application should launch within 2 seconds.
 6. The application should not store sensitive information (e.g., NRIC numbers) without explicit user consent.
-7. The application should demonstrate stability during long-term usage without crashing or freezing.
+7. The application should demonstrate stability during long-term usage like after a few hours without crashing or freezing.
 8. The application should be usable by novice users without extensive training.
 9. The application should handle errors gracefully, providing meaningful feedback to users in case of failures.
 10. Comprehensive user and technical documentation should be provided